 Building Brasilia: From Idea to Reality

 "What is it like to live in someone else's idea?" asks Bart Simpson in his documentary about Brasilia.
 While many of us reside and live in places that somehow define us and make us feel in place and at home, it is not often that we take the time to ask why the place that we call home is the way it is, nor what effect it has on us as individual cultural entities.
 Imagine, then, living in a city whose design is premised on the creation of the best environment possible for a community to thrive.
-This community will take that question further and explore the genesis, trajectory, and realization of the idea of Brasilia—the utopic City of the Future that would become Brazil's capital.
+This seminar will take that question further and explore the genesis, trajectory, and realization of the idea of Brasilia—the utopic City of the Future that would become Brazil's capital.

 Inside the Classroom